Probe finds Trump officials repeatedly violated Hatch Act | Politics

 Probe finds Trump officials repeatedly violated Hatch Act

-At least 13 former Trump administration officials violated the law by intermingling campaigning with their official government duties, according to a new federal investigation.
+At least 13 former Trump administration officials, including Jared Kushner and Mike Pompeo, violated the law by intermingling campaigning with their official government duties, according to a federal investigation.

-The report from the Office of Special Counsel released on Tuesday says the officials broke the law without consequence and with the admiration's approval as part of a ''willful disregard for the Hatch Act,'' which prohibits government officials from using their official roles to influence elections, including supporting candidates while acting in their official capacities.
+The report from the Office of Special Counsel released Tuesday says the officials broke the law without consequence and with the administration's approval as part of a “willful disregard for the Hatch Act,” which prohibits government officials from using their official roles to influence elections, including supporting candidates while acting in their official capacities.

-''The cumulative effect of these repeated and public violations was to undermine public confidence in the nonpartisan operation of government,'' they wrote, adding that, ''such flagrant and unpunished violations erode the principal foundation of our democratic system — the rule of law.''
-The office investigated officials' comments in the lead-up to the 2020 presidential election, including the Republican National Convention, which was held at the White House in a major break from historical norms.

 The investigation also found that then-Secretary of State Michael Pompeo changed State Department policy to allow himself to speak at Trump's convention and then referenced official work in his speech.
 And it found then-acting Secretary of Homeland Security Chad Wolf violated the Hatch Act by presiding over a naturalisation ceremony that was orchestrated for convention programming.